Calabi--Yau complete intersections in exceptional Grassmannians: Complete Intersections of Equivariant Vector Bundles

 Let $\cE \coloneqq \cE_V$ be the equivariant vector bundle on $F \coloneqq G/P$ associated with a representation $V$ of $P$.
-Assume that $\cE$ is globally generated and does not contain the trivial bundle as a direct summand.
+Assume that $\cE$ is globally generated.
 For a general section $s$ of $\cE$, the zero locus $X \coloneqq s^{-1}(0)$ is a smooth complete intersection by a generalization of the theorem of Bertini \cite[Theorem 1.10]{MR1201388}.
-One has an exact sequence